ocimar84/funkosgalaxy/TESTING.md

 **Tested on the following physical devices:**

-* iPhone XS
+* iPhone 11
 * iPhone 12
+* iPhone 13
+* iphone 13 pro max

 ### Features tested

 **Home Page:**
- * Clicking 'Funky Feet' log brings you to the homepage.
+ * Clicking 'home, categories, products and contact' log brings you to the homepage.
  * Clicking menu options brings you to the correct cateogry.
     - All shoes gives a dropdown option, each individual category can be sleceted showing the correct category.
     - Heels gives a dropdown option, each individual category can be sleceted showing the correct category.